cdkrot/algolib/README.md

 Collection of algorithmic scratches.
 Feel free to use anywhere.
-No attribution mandated (but welcomed if you would like).
+No attribution necessary (but welcomed if you would like).